 You can make the poached rhubarb a few days in advance and store it in an airtight container in the fridge.
 Add the poached rhubarb topping to the strawberry panna cotta tart immediately before serving.

 Panna cotta made in containers will stay fresh in the fridge, tightly wrapped, for up to 10 days.
-However, since we are making this recipe in a tart shell, moisture from the panna cotta will begin to soften the base of the tart shell after a few days.
+Even though the tart shell has a protective egg wash layer, moisture from the panna cotta will begin to soften the base of the tart shell after a few days.

 The panna cotta will set in 4 hours.
 Allow enough time for it to chill in the fridge and fully set before you serve it.